ihavalyova/DiAtomic/README.md

 **Acknowledgements**:

-I.H. acknowledges a partial support by the National program - Young scientists and Postdoctoral candidates 2020 of Ministry of Education and Science.
+I.H. acknowledges partial support by the National program - Young scientists and Postdoctoral candidates 2020 of Ministry of Education and Science.